sunfishcode/wasm-reference-manual/WebAssembly.md

 #### Name Section

+**Opcode:** `0x00` (custom section).

 **Name:** `name`

+TODO: Update this to the new extensible name section format.

-The Names Section consists of an [array] of function name descriptors, which each describe names for the function with the corresponding index in the [function index space] and which consist of:
+The Name Section consists of an [array] of function name descriptors, which each describe names for the function with the corresponding index in the [function index space] and which consist of:
  - the function name, an [identifier].
  - the names of the locals in the function, an [array] of [identifiers].

-The Names Section doesn't change execution semantics and malformed constructs, such as out-of-bounds indices, in this section cause the section to be ignored, and don't trigger validation failures.
+The Name Section doesn't change execution semantics and malformed constructs, such as out-of-bounds indices, in this section cause the section to be ignored, and don't trigger validation failures.